cryptocav/ordinals-metatransform/README.md

 - This script is designed to be used in conjunction with the [Magic Eden](https://magiceden.io) platform for listing Bitcoin Ordinal inscriptions.
 It offers functionalities to prepare JSON data in the required formats specified by Magic Eden's listing guidelines.
 - Ensure that the JSON data provided follows the structure outlined in the Magic Eden [documentation](https://help.magiceden.io/en/articles/7957891-guide-to-listing-bitcoin-ordinal-inscriptions-on-magic-eden) for seamless integration.

+## Improvements and contributions

+The Bitcoin Ordinals JSON Editor is continually evolving.
+Expect enhancements such as performance optimizations, improved error handling, and user-requested features.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.